 The Benefits of a Shower Pump

-Rather than having to invest in a new shower, or take off tiles in order to install one, a shower pump offers up the ideal solution.
+Rather than having to invest in a new shower, or take off tiles in order to install one, a shower pump offers up a sensible option.
 With their help your shower can receive anywhere between 3 and 6 gallon of water each and every minute.
 If you consider that a low flow shower head only uses 2 gallons per minute, then you can see why these are a popular addition.

 Installing a Shower Pump